versatiles-org/node-release-tool/README.md

-  doc-command <command>                     documents a runnable command and outputs it doc-insert <readme> [heading] [foldable]  takes Markdown from stdin and insert it into a Markdown file doc-toc <readme> [heading]                updates the TOC in a Markdown file release-npm [path]                        releases a npm package help [command]                            display help for command
+  doc-command <command>                     documents a runnable command and outputs it doc-insert <readme> [heading] [foldable]  takes Markdown from stdin and insert it into a Markdown file doc-toc <readme> [heading]                updates the TOC in a Markdown file doc-typescript [options]                  generates a documentation for a TypeScript project release-npm [path]                        releases a npm package help [command]                            display help for command
 ```